jilt/mezo-redemption-tool/README.md

 To test you can create a trove using our "open trove" button, it will calculate and let you review the ICR risk before you send the transaction then click on "redeem riskiest" button on testnet or in a fork.

-I have kept the open trove button for testnet or mainned to be able to further implement this project.
+I have kept the open trove button for testnet or mainned to be able to further implement this project there's also some utilities for troves owners.

-The fork has serious storage deserialization problems, typical of the anvil environment, so i had to stub some contract call outputs, those fallbacks are conditional to the fork's chainID.
+The fork has serious storage deserialization problems, so i had to stub some contract call outputs, those fallbacks are conditional to the fork's chainID.

 1. Local Fork (31337)